Painting Soffits and Fascias Cost

 Get Prices

-How Much Does Painting Roof Fascias and Soffits Cost?
+How Much Does a Roof Soffit and Facia Repaint Cost?

-The average cost of painting fascia boards and soffits is usually in the range of £700-£1000 depending upon what material the boards are made from, how much prep work is required, and what type of house you have.
+The average cost of painting soffits and fascias is usually in the range of £700-£1000 depending upon what material the boards are made from, how much prep work is required, and what type of house you have.

 An experienced painter will usually charge around £150 per day and will quite often bring a trainee with them.
 Usually, the job will be completed within 3-4 days depending upon the weather as the tradesmen will likely paint in the morning and then come back the next day, so around 2-2.5 days of actual work.

 Of course, there are a few variables with the pricing depending on your home.
 If there are access problems due to low trees, or adjoining buildings, extra costs will be incurred for scaffolding.
-Also, different types of roofing present different challenges which can have a profound impact on the overall cost of the job.
+Also, different types of roofing present different challenges which can have a profound impact on the overall cost of a soffit and fascia paint job.

 The material costs all depend on what type of paint you want on the fascia boards and soffits, and there is certainly a wide scope of choice in that regard.

-The current condition of your soffits and fascias will also pose a factor into the repainting, as if they are too damaged, some preparation work may need to be completed on them before they are ready to be repainted, such as sanding and wood-treating.
+The current condition of your soffits and fascias will also play a factor in the repainting — if they are too damaged, some preparation work may be needed before they are ready to be repainted, such as sanding and wood-treating.

 HOUSE TYPE SCAFFOLDING PREP WORK AVG.
 COST DURATION